bdjang/data-bars-email-templates/README.md

 # Accessible Data in Email Templates

 ## Background
-Displaying data through images within email templates create accessibility issues because screen readers cannot detect data, numbers, and text within these images.

-Another way to display data within email templates is to code horizontal and vertical bar charts completely in HTML/CSS.
-This method will allow screen readers to detect any live text, numbers, and data within these bar charts.
+One way to display data within email templates is to code data visuals, such as horizontal and vertical bar charts, completely in HTML/CSS.
+This method will allow screen readers to detect any live text, numbers, and labels within these bar charts.

-Additional advantages of this method:
+**Some advantages to this method**:
-* Bar charts coded in HTML/CSS can be mobile responsive through media queries.
+* Charts can be mobile responsive through media queries.
-* The load times are much faster compared to downloading images.
+* Load times are faster compared to downloading images.
-* Bar charts coded in HTML/CSS can be dynamic.
-Since data bar widths, chart numbers, label text, and hex colors are coded in HTML/CSS, these fields can be set up as variables within an ESP.
+* Can be dynamic - since data bar widths, chart numbers, label text, and hex colors are coded in HTML/CSS, these fields can be set up as variables within ESPs.
-* Bar charts coded in HTML/CSS work well in dark mode.
+* Dark mode compatible.

-Disadvantages of this method:
+**Disadvantages of this method**:
-* Time is required to code and test these bar charts compared to displaying them as an image within email templates.
+* Requires time to code and test these bar charts.
-* For very complex and detailed bar charts and graphs, HTML/CSS is not a viable option.
+* For very complex and detailed bar charts and graphs, HTML/CSS is not an option.
+Simpler is better.
-* Bar charts coded in HTML/CSS can take up a good amount of email file weight.
+* Can take up email file weight.

 ## Basics